×

 • Sciatica

-• Numbness, burning or tingling in the pelvic region
+• Numbness, burning, or tingling in the pelvic region

-• Difficulty peeing
+• Difficulty urinating

 • Abdominal pain and issues

-How Are Pelvis Fractures Diagnosed?
+How are Pelvis Fractures Diagnosed?

-Treatment for Pelvic Fractures
+Treatment Options for Pelvis Fractures

-Non-Surgical Treatment
+Nonsurgical Treatment

 Mild and stable pelvis fractures can be managed without surgical intervention.
 Non-surgical treatment options include: